top of page

 I took off again.
 Mile 90.
 The sun was out for the first time and setting liquid flame against the pruny sky.
 Mile freaking 90.

-Then the sun set and darkness crept into my soul for a second night of running.
+Then the sun set for the second time, and darkness crept into my soul.
 Darkness the depth of a black hole.

 I hit mile 91.5 and suddenly 8.5 more miles translated into hours and hours.
-My ankle refused to grow numb and every step I took reminded me how long it would take to go 8.5 miles.
-I got cold--really cold--and I was shivering, shaking, cursing this trail and every creek crossing I crashed my pruny, wrinkly, poor feet into.
+My ankle refused to grow numb, and every step I took reminded me how long it would take to go 8.5 miles.
+I got cold, really cold, until I was shivering, shaking and cursing this trail and every creek crossing I crashed my wrinkly feet into.
 Maybe it sounds crazy.
 Eight more miles!
 What's so hard anymore?
-But it felt like taking five Uni-level exams in a row and then coming upon the sixth exam.
+But it felt like taking five Uni exams in a row and then coming upon the sixth exam.
 And by this time, you're broken in so many places you can't even hold the pencil.

 You can train as much as you can handle.
 You can go as slow as you can bear.
-But at one point, and there will come that point, you will be more broken than you have ever been before.
+But at one point — and isn't it the point of doing these endurance races? — you will be more splintered than you have ever been before.

 My dad came out to meet me at mile 92 and walked me into the second-to-last aid station.